-Every two years, Global Footprint Network, WWF, and the Zoological Society of London publish the Living Planet Report, the world's leading, science-based analysis on the health of our planet and the impact of human activity.
+Every two years, WWF publishes the Living Planet Report, a science-based analysis on the health of our planet and the impact of human activity.
 Global Footprint Network contributes the Ecological Footprint assessment as a measure of human demand.

-The top threats to species identified in the report are directly linked to human activities, including habitat loss, degradation, and overexploitation of wildlife.
-According to Global Footprint Network, humanity is currently using the resources of 1.6 planets to provide the goods and services we demand each year while we only have one Earth.
+The top threats to species identified in the report are directly linked to human activities, including habitat loss, degradation, and over-exploitation of wildlife.
+According to Global Footprint Network, humanity is currently using the resources of 1.7 planets to provide the goods and services we demand when we only have one Earth.

 Living Planet Report Partners